-- Exam materials will be checked in by the Exams and Data Manager and Exam Assessment Administrator on arrival.
-Where materials have not been received five school days (two school days for NCFE) before the scheduled assessment, the Awarding Organisations will be contacted to discuss the situation. - Where the examination is to proceed to the original timetable, it may be necessary to request an electronic copy of the examinations paper so the centre can print our own copies in accordance with the appropriate regulations.
+- Exam materials will be checked in by the Exams and Data Manager and Exam Assessment Administrator on arrival, and the papers received will be compared to the entries made to identify any discrepancies. - Where materials have not been received five school days (two school days for NCFE) before the scheduled assessment, the Awarding Organisations will be contacted to discuss the situation. - Where the examination is to proceed to the original timetable, it may be necessary to request an electronic copy of the examinations paper so the centre can print our own copies in accordance with the appropriate regulations.
 The Reprographics Officer will ensure that there are sufficient reprographics supplies to facilitate this if appropriate.